-- Inductive Study (UAC, GAS, MPL, PSF) (50%).
-Students shall write a 12-15 page inductive study on one of the following Old Testament books: Ruth, Jonah, or Esther.
+• Inductive Study (UAC, GAS, MPL, PSF) (50%).
+Students shall write a 10-12-page inductive study on one of the following Old Testament books: Ruth, Jonah, or Esther.
+Since this assignment evaluates your ability to read and interpret a biblical text, no secondary sources (including artificial intelligence tools) may be used in the preparation or writing of this assignment.
 Instructions and sample studies will be available on Quercus.
 Evaluation will be based on written clarity, degree of insight, literary awareness and understanding of the text, effective use of primary sources, and ability to follow assignment instructions.
-A completed Assignment Checklist (available on Quercus) must accompany your final paper.
-Due session 12. - Readings & Participation (UAC, PSF) (10%).
+Students who want feedback on a draft of their work should submit a draft (in any stage of completion) to the instructor by session 8.
+The instructor is willing to provide comments on drafts of this assignment A completed Assignment Checklist (available on Quercus) must accompany your final paper.
+Due session 12.

+Readings & Participation (UAC, PSF) (10%).
 By the final class meeting, students shall be required to submit a declaration via a document uploaded to Quercus indicating what percentage of the required readings they have completed.
 This element will also take into account factors such as attendance and participation in class discussions.
 Due session 12.